Coast Guard, DHS.

 2. Add § 165.T08-0521 to read as follows: End Amendment Part

 Safety Zone; Kaskaskia River, Evansville, IL.

 (a) Location.
-The following area is a safety zone: All navigable waters of the Kaskaskia River between mile markers 9 and 11, Evansville, IL.
+The following area is a safety zone: all navigable waters of the Kaskaskia River between MM 9.0 and MM 11.0, Evansville, IL.

 (b) Definitions.
 As used in this section, a “designated representative” means a Coast Guard Patrol Commander, including a Coast Guard coxswain, petty officer, or other officer operating a Coast Guard vessel and a Federal, State, and local officer designated by or assisting the Captain of the Port Upper Mississippi River (COTP) in the enforcement of the safety zone.

 (c) Regulations.
 (1) Under the general safety zone regulations in subpart C of this part, you may not enter the safety zone described in paragraph (a) of this section unless authorized by the COTP or a designated representative.